sabel83/mpllibs/libs/safe_printf/doc/fprintf.md

 ## Description

 Wrapper of the `fprintf` function of the C library.
-It takes the format string as a compile-time string, which is an `mpllibs::metaparse::string`.
+It takes the format string as a compile-time string, which is an `boost::metaparse::string`.
 It type-checks the arguments based on the format string.
 When type-checking fails, this function emits a compilation error.
 When type-checking succeeds, this function calls the `sprintf` function of the C library.
 This thin wrapper